BenLeon2001/Free-Chord-Progressions/README.md

 I will still continue to add free chord progressions here reguarly!
 Thanks for viewing and have fun!

+If you enjoy these progressions, please star this repo if you wish!
+It'll help a lot! :)

 https://www.patreon.com/c/benleon

 VIDEOS OF SAMPLERS BEING USED HERE: